This piece by Reed Ferguson was published at the Foundation for Economic Education.

 Government is the Ring of Power.

 If you ever find yourself terrified of a single person being in a position of power, whether it’s Barack Obama or Donald Trump, maybe that’s a hint we’ve screwed up a purposefully simple system that was intended to diffuse that power.
-Power works out fine when the guy in charge is on your side, but what happens when the tides change?
+Power isn’t a threat when the guy in charge is on your side.
+But what happens when the tides change?
 What happens when it’s no longer you who gets to decide what’s right and wrong?

-There’s a common libertarian phrase, and it’s right on target: “If you don’t like Trump’s power, blame Obama.
+There’s a common libertarian phrase, and it hits the nail on the head: “If you don’t like Trump’s power, blame Obama.
 If you don’t like Obama’s power, blame Bush.”
 That game can be played over and over again.
 You can trace that expansion of power back to virtually every president since the founding of the United States, with the exception of a simple few, like George Washington.

 Washington, like Gandalf and Dumbledore, was offered all the power in the world and yet still refused it.
 Washington, like his fictional counterparts, knew that power had the capability to corrupt even him.
-And even if it didn’t corrupt him, he would one fall, and whoever took his place might abuse it after him.
+And even if it didn’t corrupt him, he would one day fall, and whoever took his place might have abused it after him.

 History is replete with tyrants who rose to power by convincing enough people that if only they were in charge, if only they had the power, then the world would finally be a good and fair place.
 If only they controlled the government and centralized all its power, then they could fix all your problems, instead of refusing power over your life and allowing you the freedom to fix it yourself.